tanmayeepatra/homepage/index.md

 I am a Ph.D. student in the Department of Physics and Astronomy at National Institute of Technology, Rourkela.
 I am persuing my research in the field of nonlinear dynamics, which is at the heart of the modern interdisciplinary approach to science.
-More precisely, I am analyzing both conservative and dissipative chaotic dynamical systems by means of some of the diagnostic tools such as bifurcation diagram, Lyapunov characteristic exponents, Poincar´e maps, power spectrum, fractal dimensions etc. to measure the extent of chaos.
+More precisely, I am analyzing both conservative and dissipative chaotic dynamical systems by means of some of the diagnostic tools such as bifurcation diagram, Lyapunov characteristic exponents, Poincare maps, power spectrum, fractal dimensions etc. to measure the extent of chaos.
 Besides that I have implemented

 ## Education